JonasEmrich/vg-beat-detectors/vignette/vg_beat_detectors.md

 # Installation

-You can install the latest version of the 'vg-ecg-detectors' package from the [Python Package Index (PyPI)](https://pypi.org/project/vg-ecg-detectors/) by running:
+You can install the latest version of the 'vg-beat-detectors' package from the [Python Package Index (PyPI)](https://pypi.org/project/vg-beat-detectors/) by running:

 ```
-pip install vg-ecg-detectors
+pip install vg-beat-detectors
 ```

-Additionally, the source code is available on [GitHub](https://github.com/JonasEmrich/vg-ecg-detectors).
+Additionally, the source code is available on [GitHub](https://github.com/JonasEmrich/vg-beat-detectors).

 # Quick Start

-In the following, the basic usage of the 'FastNVG' and 'FastWHVG' detectors [@emrich_vg_2023] is illustrated, which utilize the natural visibility graph (NVG) and weighted horizontal visibility graph (WHVG), respectively.
+This section illustrates, the basic usage of the 'FastNVG' and 'FastWHVG' detectors [@emrich_vg_2023], which utilize the natural visibility graph (NVG) and weighted horizontal visibility graph (WHVG), respectively.

-The package provides for both detectors an identically named class that is initialized with the *sampling frequency* 'fs' of the given ECG signal.
-R-peaks can then be determined by calling the detectors `find_peaks(ecg)` method and passing the ECG signal.
+For both the 'FastNVG' and the 'FastWHVG' detectors, this package provides an identically named class that is initialized with the *sampling frequency* 'fs' of the given ECG signal.
+R-peaks can then be determined by applying the detectors `find_peaks(ecg)` method on the ECG signal.

 This is exemplified in the following by means of the pseudo variables `fs` and `ecg`: